httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Since draft-ietf-httpbis-resumable-upload-12
 {:numbered="false"}

-* Upload-Complete and Upload-Length are no longer required on offset retrival responses.
+* Upload-Complete and Upload-Length are no longer required on offset retrieval responses.

 ## Since draft-ietf-httpbis-resumable-upload-11
 {:numbered="false"}